Snugug/vite-plugin-eleventy/README.md

 Vite plugin to build out your site with [Eleventy](http://11ty.io/).
 Allows you to use the power of 11ty to build your HTML without needing to compile it to disk during development.

-## THIS IS SUPER ALPHA SOFTWARE
+## This is Beta software

+This plugin relies on Eleventy 1.0, which is currently in beta.
+If you're experiencing issues, please make sure it works on the latest Eleventy beta first.
+A stable release of this plugin isn't likely until Eleventy 1.0 is fully released.

+Due to the nature of integrating Vite with Eleventy, not all Eleventy setups and plugins are guaranteed to work; when in doubt, consider moving to Vite plugins from Eleventy plugins (for instance, instead of using Eleventy [transforms](https://www.11ty.dev/docs/config/#transforms), consider writing/using a [PostHTML](https://github.com/posthtml/posthtml) plugin with [Vite Plugin PostHTML](https://www.npmjs.com/package/vite-plugin-posthtml)).

-This is more of a proof of concept than something you should rely on for production.
-It requires the canary build of 11ty and I can't guarantee it'll work with all 11ty setups and plugins.
-It also **won't** work with HTML files, at all.
-Don't use HTML files, either hand-written or with 11ty, with this plugin.
-If you're writing Nunjucks, use `.njk`, not `.html`, for instance.
-Don't rely on 11ty's default template handling for HTML files is what I'm saying.
+Finally, because Vite has built-in handling for HTML files, it's recommended to _not_ use `.html` files with Eleventy.
+If you're writing Nunjucks, for instance, use `.njk` instead of `.html`.
+Don't rely on Eleventy's default template handling for HTML files is what I'm saying.

-Don't expect something resembling a stable release until at least Eleventy 1.0 is released.

 ## Usage